phelpsm1/skeleton/README.md

 argument | description                | required
 ---------|----------------------------|----------------
--e name  | set the environment to use | YES
+-e name  | set the environment to use | YES, but not local

 ##### app:online